 - Boost sales for your products

 PPC makes your product competitive and gets you visibility and sales for keywords which organically you would have no chance of getting.
-When profitable, it’s always a good to run PPC, even if your products are already selling well.
+When profitable, it’s always good to run PPC, even if your products are already selling well.

 - Present your product to a massive audience ready to buy

-The beauty of Amazon is in their customers.
+The beauty of Amazon is in the customers.
 When people do specific searches on Amazon they are in their buying mode so there is no need to do exhausting marketing, educating and selling the product.
 The most important thing is visibility and PPC provides you with this opportunity.